chimpanze/taggy-sdk/README.md

 ## API Documentation

-For detailed API documentation, see the [API docs](./docs/index.html).
+For detailed API documentation, see the [API docs](https://chimpanze.github.io/taggy-sdk/).
+The documentation is automatically generated from the source code and deployed to GitHub Pages whenever changes are pushed to the main branch or a new version is tagged.

 ## Contributing